alem0lars/fizzy/BIGNAMI-EN.md

 path:
 `~/.fizzy/cfg/<name>`

-The structure of a *fizzy compliant* configuration shoul following the follwing
+The structure of a *fizzy compliant* configuration should following the follwing
 pattern:
 ```
 - <name>